-SFP conclusion, In even though supplementation reduced production performance and quality traits. egg it potentially inhibited the reduction of the quality of the eggs stored at high environmental temperatures for a long time.
+SFP In conclusion, though even supplementation reduced production performance and egg quality traits, it potentially inhibited the reduction of the quality of the eggs stored at high environmental temperatures for a long time.
 It is assumed that the antioxidant properties of the polyphenolic compounds found in SFP are responsible for these impacts, which prevented the oxidation of the yolk vitelline membrane lipids and then the Haugh unit reduction.
 In addition, these phenolic compounds probably had lowered the levels of blood total lipids and the lipid content of the egg, which might reduce the overall lipid peroxidation in laying hens.
 Thus, we recommended using 0.5% SFP supplementation in laying hens' diet to maintain the internal egg quality for a long time.